jjbandit/tc-gen/README.md

 # Preamble
 	This is a tool I built to quickly generate CRD Timecards.
-It should be distributed as a single zip archive including a copy of the GPL v3 License, this readme and a precompiled .jar file.
+It should be distributed as a single zip archive including a copy of the GPL v3 License, this readme, a blank template.xlsx and a tc-gen.jar file.

 	Copyright (C) 2015 Jesse Hughes
 	<jesse.hughes.it@gmail.com>

 # Usage
-	To
+	To start generating timecards first you need a template file to point this program towards.
+A blank template sheet is provided in the archive you downloaded